tohinz/Bidirectional-InfoGAN/README.md

 From not smiling to smiling:
 ![](./imgs/celeba/continuous/celeba_smile.png)

-From light hair to darker hair:
+From lighter hair to darker hair:
 ![](./imgs/celeba/continuous/celeba_haircolor.png)

-From light background to darker background:
+From lighter background to darker background:
 ![](./imgs/celeba/continuous/celeba_background.png)